 Monitoring your heart rate allows you to maximize the effectiveness of your training.
 By knowing your Training Heart Rate Range (THRR), you can adjust your effort to work within those values, based on your goals for each workout.

-Use the formulas on this page to determine your approximate THRR.
+You can use the formulas on this page to determine your approximate THRR.
+Note that heart rate varies from person to person, so any formula is at best an estimation, but it’s still a reasonable place to start.
 For more accurate calculations, visit your physician and have a stress test done.

 To determine your THRR you need to first determine the following values: